Respecting Human Rights

 Preventing Harassment in the Workplace

-In order to prevent harassment, we have compiled the Harassment Prevention Guide.
+In order to prevent harassment, we have compiled guidelines on prevention of harassment at work.
 We provide consultation avenues internally and externally for our employees to register any concerns or complaints, and hold regular training sessions.

 Our people can seek advice anonymously from professionals outside the company through our harassment hot lines.
 We take any report of bullying or harassment seriously and have the necessary mechanisms in place to thoroughly investigate and take immediate and appropriate disciplinary action.